Titles and Roles

 - Cell and Molecular Biology

 Malathy Shanmugam, PhD, MS, is Associate Professor in the Department of Hematology and Medical Oncology at Emory School of Medicine.
-Dr. Shanmugam is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute.
+Dr. Shanmugam is a member of the Cell and Molecular Biology Research Program at Winship Cancer Institute, and the Molecular and Systems Pharmacology program at Emory Laney Graduate School's Graduate Division of Biological and Biomedical Sciences.

 Dr. Shanmugam attended Madurai Kamaraj University in T. Nadu, India where she earned a MS in Biotechnology.
 She received her PhD in Tumor Cell Biology from Northwestern University Medical School in Chicago, Illinois.
 She completed her fellowship training at Northwestern University Medical School and at Loyola University of Chicago Medical Center.

 Publications Publication Date